SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 The Polyline Tool may be better suited for segmentation of complex shapes.
 The polyline tool is operated by selecting points, with the left mouse button, around the perimeter of the region of interest.
 Each point added is connected to the point before it and to the first point selected making a closed polygon.
 Both tools display the selected regions of interest in label masks.

-:::{figure-md} figure7
+:::{figure-md} fig-polyline-superficial

 ![polylinesuperficial](Seg3DTutorial_figures/polylinesuperficial.png)

 Figure 7: Polyline for masking the superficial surface of the ascending aorta.
 :::

 Open the Polyline Tool under the Tools menu on the menu bar.
-Without changing the label mask, begin clicking points around the superficial surface of the <span>**Ascending Aorta**</span> ([Figure 7](figure7)).
+Without changing the label mask, begin clicking points around the superficial surface of the <span>**Ascending Aorta**</span> ([Figure 7](fig-polyline-superficial)).
 If you are not satisfied with the location of a point you can move it by moving your cursor over the point, when the cursor turns into a had or a thicker cross, you may move the point by left clicking on it and dragging it to the desired location.
 Or, you can simply delete the point by right clicking on the point when when the cursor changes.
 The polyline tool will automatically try to place the point in the order that completes the smoothest shape, so when your are outlining a concave shape, make a convex shape, then add more points to make it concave.
 Once you have traced the superficial surface all the way around click fill on the Tool Menu, or simply press F on the keyboard.
 The region surrounded by the polyline should fill with the color of the selected label mask.
 Navigate to the next slice, and notice that the polyline does not disappear.
 If the polyline still matches the region of interest, simply hit F. To adjust the polyline hold shift cand left click on one point and drag to move the entire polyline, or move individual points as described before.
 If you want to start over hit Clear Polyline button in the tool options on the left.
 It is also possible to erase regions of the label mask with the Polyline tool by creating a polyline around the region to be erased and selecting erase on the Tool Menu.
-After creating the superficial surface label masks hide the masks by clicking on the eye widget, select the lumen label mask, and use the Polyline tool to create lumen masks on the <span>**Ascending Aorta**</span> ([Figure 8](figure8)).
+After creating the superficial surface label masks hide the masks by clicking on the eye widget, select the lumen label mask, and use the Polyline tool to create lumen masks on the <span>**Ascending Aorta**</span> ([Figure 8](fig-polyline-lumen)).

-:::{figure-md} figure8
+:::{figure-md} fig-polyline-lumen

 ![polylinelumen](Seg3DTutorial_figures/polylinelumen.png)